 Background

-This was caused by a bug in Chromium’s DrumBrake WebAssembly interpreter, which Edge uses when Enhanced Security Mode disables JIT compilation.
+A bug in Chromium’s DrumBrake WebAssembly interpreter caused this issue.
+Edge uses this interpreter when Enhanced Security Mode disables just-in-time (JIT) compilation.
 The bug affected register optimization for complex WASM binaries.
-See Chromium Issue #477318781(opens in a new tab) for details.
+For details, refer to Chromium Issue #477318781(opens in a new tab).